cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

 The second parameter passed to `squashfs_cache_init()` here is the number of cache entries available.
 Here, it's set to the same value as `squashfs_max_decompressors()`, which is the number of decompressor threads that squashfs can use.
-The fact that a single decompressor only gets a single cache entry is somewhat intriguing, as it implies that calling this a "cache" in this case is somewhat misleading -- this isn't really a cache, it's really just a work area for temporary storage.
+The fact that the number of available cache entries is directly set to the number of decompressor threads is somewhat intriguing, as it implies that calling this a "cache" in this case is somewhat misleading -- this isn't really a cache, it's really just a work area for temporary storage.
 We don't really cache anything in the read cache past its initial use.

 Now the big question is what the value returned from `squashfs_max_decompressors()` is.
 Looking at its definition shows it in three